ShMcK/WebpackAngularDemos/Part3/README.md

 }
 ```

-We can put all of our main data into an `index.json` file, so when we make navbar frequent navbar changes in the future, we won't have dive into `/app/core/nav/nav`.
+We can put all of our main data into an `index.json` file, so when we make frequent navbar changes in the future, we won't have to dive into the nested `/app/core/nav/nav`.

 /app/index.json